Once you have selected the location and building for your office move, you need to take care of the legal requirements.

 Engage your legal team

-First up, your lawyer can help you finalise the contract of the space you are about to vacate.
+First up, your lawyer can help you finalise the contract for the office space you going to leave.
 Make sure you are not being asked to do more than you legally have to do.
 Its not up to you to redecorate for the incoming tenant, just to get the space back to the condition in which you accepted it.

-You should also call on your lawyer to prepare lease documents and thoroughly review any contracts you have been presented with by the new building owner for the new space.
+You should also ask your lawyer to prepare lease documents and thoroughly review any contracts the building owner has asked you to sign.

-Make sure you use a professional fit out consultant and that their inspection is as specific as possible.
-Request that they take photos and attach them to the report to keep for future reference.
+Make sure you use a professional office fit out consultant and request they take photos and attach them to the report for you to keep for future reference.

 Areas to check include: